OsamaHIma/translate-easy/README.md

 }
 ```

 you can pass your languages to LanguageProvider and overwrite the default languages.
-You can pass a defaultLanguage prop if the default language (the languge you used while developing the website ) is not English.
+You can pass a defaultLanguage prop if the default language (the language you used while developing the website ) is not English to prevent translating the original text.

 ```jsx
 import { LanguageProvider } from "translate-easy";